-In the era of rapid growth and transformation driven by artificial intelligence across various sectors, which is catalyzing the fourth industrial revolution, this research is directed toward harnessing its potential to enhance the efficiency of decision-making processes within organizations.
-When constructing machine learning-based decision models, a fundamental step involves the conversion of domain knowledge into causal-effect relationships that are represented in causal graphs.
-This process is also notably advantageous for constructing explanation models.
-We present a method for generating causal graphs that integrates the strengths of Large Language Models (LLMs) with traditional causal theory algorithms.
-Our method seeks to bridge the gap between AI's theoretical potential and practical applications.
+Causality plays a significant role in understanding cause-and-effect relationships, particularly in the context of data-driven decision-making.
+This research introduces an approach to causal graph generation that combines the power of Large Language Models (LLMs) with classical algorithms from causal theory.
 In contrast to recent related works that seek to exclude the involvement of domain experts, our method places them at the forefront of the process.
-We present a novel pipeline that streamlines and enhances domain-expert validation by providing robust causal graph proposals.
+We present a novel pipeline that streamlines and enhances expert validation by providing robust causal graph proposals.
 These proposals are enriched with transparent reports that blend foundational causal theory reasoning with explanations from LLMs.
+This user-centric approach aims to foster a more comprehensive and reliable causal graph generation process.